11x3/ilvmx/README.md

 - Wizards (castle guards)
 - Bots (agents/requests),
 - Nubs (p2p global hashtag-based storage namespace),
-- Cupcakes (a DSL to write apps)
+- Nubcakes (a DSL to write apps)
 - Players (users)

-ILM/ILvMx or Cupcake apps are `Cloud Apps` in that they run in the cloud *and* service many protocols which really makes calling them "web apps" not feelerino.
+ILM/ILvMx or Nubcake apps are `Cloud Apps` in that they run in the cloud *and* service many protocols which really makes calling them "web apps" not feelerino.

 Cloud apps take protocol-facing requests (from clients, servers, and/or frameworks) and adapt them into abstract work requests which are then submitted into the core app for processing, distribution, and eventually, the outcome or response.